 Custom training

-Now suppose you also want to train a LightGBM model on the same data, but specifying sample weights.
+Now suppose you also want to train a LightGBM model on the same data, but treating the day of the week as a categorical feature and logging the train loss.

 Computing forecasts